 Scenario 2: Wrong teaching.

 Father Ben is a Catholic priest who teaches his parishioners to pray to Mary on a regular basis.
-Father Ben has never been taught that God hates it when people pray to beings other than Him (see SAINTS: Who is your soul having sex with?).
+Father Ben has never been taught that God hates it when people pray to beings other than Him.
 One day Father Ben is reading the Bible, and the Holy Spirit guides him to a passage in the Old Testament where Yahweh is talking about idolatry.
 As he reads that passage, the Holy Spirit speaks to Father Ben and helps him see that God considers praying to Mary to be a form of idolatry and He hates it.
 The Holy Spirit then tells Father Ben to pass on this information to his flock and to stop telling his parishioners to pray to Mary or any other saint.
 This is a corrective conviction.
 The Holy Spirit wants Father Ben to change the way he is instructing others about saints.
 The Holy Spirit is not mad at Father Ben—on the contrary, He is very pleased that the priest shows sincere concern for God’s feelings.

 Father John is a Catholic priest who used to teach on the value of self-mortification in his old parish.
 That was ten years ago.
 Now he is working in a different place and self-mortification never comes up.
 One day when Father John is praying, the Holy Spirit begins to explain to him that God hates all forms of self-abuse.
 Suddenly Father John understands that his promotion of self-mortification in the past was all wrong.
 This is an educational conviction.
 The Holy Spirit is not asking Father John to change anything at this moment, He just wants Father John to learn about God’s view of self-abuse and gain a more accurate understanding of how spiritual maturity works.
 The Holy Spirit is drawing Father John closer to Himself by teaching him more about God’s view of things.
 This conviction is a compliment, not a criticism.